Harnesser/LetsBuildACompiler/13/README.txt

 and a `return` makes sense in both contexts.
 For a `PROGRAM` we can return a value to the operating system.
 For a `PROCEDURE`, we can return a value to the calling function.
 So maybe that's OK.

+This worked out nicely.
+In `Factor()`, when we've an ascii token check to see if it's registered as a procedure, and if it is, call it.

 ### Assembly